PrairieLearn/PrairieLearn/doc/installing.md

     Type Control-C to stop the PrairieLearn server.

+### Upgrading PrairieLearn with Docker

+To obtain the latest version of PrairieLearn at any time, run:

+    docker pull prairielearn/prairielearn

+After this, run PrairieLearn using the same commands as above.

 ## Method 2: Docker with local copy of PrairieLearn

 If you want to do development of PrairieLearn itself (not just question writing), then you'll need a local copy of PrairieLearn.